seanbreckenridge/exobrain/README.md

 ---

 - [Tools](/tools), or how I do everything.
-- [Projects](/projects), for a list of all of my programming projects.
 - [Internet Superhighway](/superhighway), other sites/blogs I recommend.
 - [Meta](/meta), for more information about this site.